Broadening Your Options - Remove Obstacles

 - Statement: “No, it isn’t.”

 - Question: “Does your boss trust you enough to know that it’s a non-issue?”

 - Statement: “Yes, he knows how hard I work.”

 - Question: “Then wouldn’t it be reasonable to ask him if YOU can work remote on Fridays?”

 - Statement: “Yes, I suppose I could do that.”

-Often, just diving deep into the practical reasons for a prevention can lead to a simple path forward that give you an option you didn’t previously let yourself choose.
+Often diving deep into the practical reasons for a prevention can lead to a simple path forward that gives you an option you previously didn’t let yourself choose.

 Removing Obstacles the FAST WAY

 Rather than creating deep solutions to complex problems, sometimes there are simple HACKS that can shortcut your path to something you want.